-- The actual accuracy of precipitation forecasts should improve (this includes rain and snow): - Will it be wet or dry? - When will it start and stop? - How hard will it be? - There should be a focus on improving the actual accuracy of predicted temperature, especially when it is extreme and newsworthy; - The Met Office should produce weather forecasts which remain world class in terms of accuracy; - Ensure that the improvements to local forecasts from IMPROVER are pulled through to all PWS services; - As the new supercomputer comes online, the PWSCG expects the improvements in underpinning modelling to pull through to improvements in forecast accuracy;
+- The actual accuracy of precipitation forecasts should improve (this includes rain and snow): - O Will it be wet or dry? - o When will it start and stop? - O How hard will it be? - There should be a focus on improving the actual accuracy of predicted temperature, especially when it is extreme and newsworthy; - The Met Office should produce weather forecasts which remain world class in terms of actual and comparative accuracy; - Ensure that the improvements to local forecasts from Enhanced post processed data are pulled through to all PWS services; - As the new supercomputer comes online, the PWSCG expects the improvements in underpinning modelling and science pull through to drive improvements in forecast accuracy;